FBI agents testify about surveilling Sen. Menendez’s dinner at Washington steakhouse he frequented - KESQ

 “The proximity and the body language would lead me to believe they were friendly together,” he said.

-Mills testified he did not observe Bob Menendez that night and does not know if the group left the restaurant together or separately.
-Thompson, the FBI investigative specialist, testified that she saw the senator inside the restaurant.
+Late Tuesday night, the US attorney’s office for the Southern District of New York released video and still pictures documenting the Morton’s steakhouse dinner that were presented as evidence earlier in the day.

+The photos showed Bob and Nadine Menendez and alleged co-conspirator Hana seated at the table the FBI team was asked to observe.

-Thompson said she was working with her partner, Damian Bradland, to surveil an individual from New York who would be in Washington that night.
+Thompson testified earlier that she was working with her partner, Damian Bradland, to surveil an individual from New York who would be in Washington that night.

 They developed a cover story as a married couple out on a dinner date.